BirdeeHub/nixCats-nvim/CONTRIBUTING.md

 I would like to drastically improve the help and templates for modules, and encourage most people to set up nixCats either as a module or a separate flake.

-The modules are much nicer now that they merge properly.

 But I am not sure the best way to explain how to export the result of a module from your system flake so you can run it via `nix run`